beecode-rs/msh-node-env/README.md

 DB_NAME=db_name
 ```

-If we wanted to change the database name for just one container, we can use [PrefixName](#prefixname) strategy and create name isolation,
+If we wanted to change the database name for just one container, we can use [PrefixName](#prefixname) strategy and create name
-and we can set name of the container as prefix
+isolation, and we can set name of the container as prefix.

 ```typescript
 import MshNodeEnv, { naming } from '@beecode/msh-node-env'